 > Special case: portmanteaus

-Example: instagram.com, vimeo.com, gravatar.com, yandex.com, pinterest.com
+Example: instagram.com, vimeo.com, gravatar.com, yandex.com, pinterest.com, ultralytics.com

 A special case of playing on words are portmanteaus.
 A portmanteau is a mix of words where some parts of several words are mixed into one single word.
 Portmanteau domain names are fairly common across top websites: